fsuri/Basil_SOSP21_artifact/README.md

 Scripts: run: `python3 <PATH>/experiment-scripts/run_multiple_experiments.py <CONFIG>`
 The script will load all binaries and configurations onto the remote cloudlab machines, and collect experiment data upon completion.
-To use the provided config files, you will need to make the following modifications to each file (Ctrl F and Replace in all the configs to save time):
+To use the provided config Json files, you will need to make the following modifications to each file (Ctrl F and Replace in all the configs to save time):

 1. "project_name": "morty-pg0" --> change to the name of your project.
 On cloudlab.us (utah cluster) you will generally need to add "-pg0" to your project_name in order to ssh into the machines.
 To confirm which is the case for you, try to ssh into a machine directly using
    `ssh <cloudlab-user>@us-east-1-0.<experiment-name>.<project-name>.utah.cloudlab.us`